 CHALK STREAMS

 Although the majority of our fishing is still-water angling in East and West Sussex, we make provision for those members who like to fish the rivers.
-Some permits are free of charge, chalk-stream fishing attracts additional payment (£40-£80 for 2024 depending on the date fished).
+Some permits are free of charge, but chalk-stream fishing attracts additional payment (£40-£80 for 2025 season depending on the date fished).
 These rates are heavily subsidised for members and are booked on-line.
 Most members will book 3 or 4 visits a year on average and availability may be restricted at times to maintain fairness.
 Anglers whose main objective is to join the Society for low cost chalk-stream fishing, may find that our arrangements are unable to provide sufficient access.
 The details below may be subject to change.

 We operate a limited membership ensuring that our waters are quiet and peaceful places to fish.
 The Society welcomes new applicants, there may be a waiting list at times; all prospective new members will be invited to attend a meeting to ensure mutual suitability for membership.
 Dual Membership is also available for both the Coarse and Trout Sections after the 2 year probationary period in one or other.